eastgenomics/eggd_vcf_handler_for_uranus/Readme.md

     - retain positions where DP >99
     - split multiallelics using `--keep-sum AD` which changes the ref AD to be the sum of AD's
     - split multiallelics requires fixing AD and RPA number field in header from `.` to `R`
-- Filters cgppindel VCF with bedtools:
+- Filters cgppindel VCF with bcftools:
     - only indels that intersect with the exons of interest bed file
     - only insertions with length greater than 2.
 This will remove the 1 bp false positive insertions.
 - Annotates mutect2 **and** cgppindel VCF with VEP: